rust-lang/book/src/ch04-02-ownership.md

 So what types are `Copy`?
 You can check the documentation for the given type to be sure, but as a rule of thumb, any group of simple scalar values can be Copy, but nothing that requires allocation or is some form of resource is `Copy`.
-And you can’t get it wrong: the compiler will throw an error if you try to use a type that moves incorrectly, as we saw above.
+And you can’t get it wrong: the compiler will throw an error if you incorrectly try to use a type that moves, as we saw above.

 Here’s some types that you’ve seen so far that are `Copy`: